joey-02/OBG-DAO/README.md

 ## OBG Guide for (Re)deployment and joining the DAO
 https://docs.google.com/document/d/1whbmsYaZJKG696K63tq5OoI5cX1bWelITwdq4N0rDVE/edit
+The project folder is located in the OBG management drive.

 ## Future work
 1. Upgrade to erc 4907 to recall votes instead of minting new votes every year